 We agree that the termination of any mitigation measure stipulated in the FERC license would require FERC approval.
-In regards to the monitoring program, we anticipate that the FERC license will allow for be completed subsequent to the Feasibility Report and prior to the FERC the termination of the monitoring program when the need for further mitigation is considered unnecessary.
+In regards to the monitoring program, we anticipate that the FERC license will allow for Mr. Robert W. McVey the termination of the monitoring program when the need for further mitigation is considered unnecessary.
 We have modified the policy to state termination would be subject to FERC approval.